Shawnja7/EECS-31L/EECS31L_Practice_Exam_2.md

 Which statement is TRUE?

 - (A) Module A is a D flip-flop and Module B is a D-latch
-- (B) Module A is a D-latch and Module B is a D flip-flop
+- (B) Module A is a D-latch and Module B is a D flip-flop this, posedge clk is a flip flop holds memory. where d latch
 - (C) Both are D-latches
 - (D) Both are D flip-flops